RoseMaster3000/AkagiMahjongCraft/README.md

 * Two Rounds: 3 hearts -> 27,000 points
 * One Round: 2 hearts -> 18,000 points
 * One Hand: 1 heart -> 9,000 points
-* If a player busts, they give as many points as they have and the game immediately ends
+* Payments are handed out based on a synthetic total where player that busted are treated as 0's.
+* Weights are calculate from synthetic total ratios, rounding errors are given to first/last place.

 ##  Future Ideas